 the "m=" lines in a BUNDLE group.

-In a BRO, the Offerer assigns a unique address to at least one "m="
+In a BRO, the Offerer assigns a unique set of transport parameters to at least one "m="

 line in a BUNDLE group.
-Such "m=" lines can be removed from the
+The set of transport parameters that the Offerer prefers to use for the bundle are attached to the “m=” line that appears first in the BUNDLE group.
+All other “m=” lines in the BUNDLE group MUST either use the same transport parameters as this first line, or a unique set of transport parameters.
+After the first set of transport parameters "m=" lines with unique transport parameters can be removed from the

-BUNDLE group by the Answerer (see [xxx]), as the unique address can
+BUNDLE group by the Answerer without also rejecting the “m=” line (see [xxx]), as the unique address can

 be used outside the BUNDLE group.